304 North Cardinal St.

 Water retention is how long the soil retains moisture after it is wet.
 It is important because water is used in both photosynthesis and plant respiration.
 In other words, no matter what, plants require a constant supply of water to live.

 Coco coir acts like a wrung-out sponge.
-It holds water for a long time, but still holds air in its void space.
+It holds water for a long time but still holds air in its void space.
 This is why coco coir is so sought after by gardeners.

 Soil drainage is important because it acts as a sort of regulator between aeration and water retention.
 If the soil is full of too much air, it is dry and plants can’t survive long.
 If the soil gets too much water, the root system can’t access oxygen and dies, and it ends up looking like the picture above.
 This is why soil drainage is so important.
 It plays a key role in determining what kind of plants will grow in the environment it provides.

 Coco coir is a good regulator of soil drainage.
 When it is loose and mixed in with soil, it helps keep the soil light and fluffy.
 This keeps a nice balance of aeration and water retention.
 The soil should hold enough water to support plant life, but also hold enough air to support the plants as well.
-The air pockets in soil allow excess water to find paths to drain out of the soil.
+The air pockets in the soil allow excess water to find paths to drain out of the soil.

 To sum up, coco coir is great at regulating all of the three big concerns of a gardener’s soil.
 Aeration, water retention, and soil drainage.

-Coco coir alone in potting mix won’t grow anything.
+Coco coir alone in the potting mix won’t grow anything.
 If you are using coco coir for potting soil, you have to be sure to either mix it with good compost or add the nutrients that your plant needs.

 Another thing to note is that coco coir may absorb some nutrients from the surrounding area.
 This isn’t necessarily a problem, but it may pose a danger to your plants.
 So, if you are using coconut coir, keep an eye on your plants for signs of distress.
 You may need to add more nutrients to your soil to compensate for the absorption caused by the coco coir.